mraggi/discreture/README.md

 | Time taken to see all 27644437 set partitions of size 13 							|	   0.960195s  		| **0.79946s** |
 | Time taken to see all 42355950 set partitions a set of 15 elements with 4 parts 	|	   1.20166s  		| **1.01687s** |
 | **Total Time**																	|	 **19.7s**			|	22.1s	   |

+# Acknowledgements
+I would like to thank Manuel Alejandro Romo de Vivar (manolo) for his work on dyck and motzkin paths.